andrade-italo/payroll-extract-generator/README.md

 - `src/Application`: Application layer with Use Cases and Services.
 - `src/Domain`: Domain layer with Entities and Value Objects.
 - `src/Infrastructure`: Infrastructure layer with Data Access and External Services implementations.
-- `tests`: Unit tests for the application.
+- `tests/Unit`: Unit tests for the application.

 ### Running the Project

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/username/payroll-extract-generator.git`.
+1. Clone the repository: `git clone https://github.com/andrade-italo/payroll-extract-generator.git`.
 2. Navigate to the project directory: `cd payroll-extract-generator`.
 3. Run the Docker Compose command: `docker-compose up`.

 ### Routes and Functionality

-- **GET /api/employees/{id}:** Retrieve an employee by ID.
+- **GET /api/employees/{id}:** Get details of an employee by ID.
 - **POST /api/employees:** Create a new employee.
-- **GET /api/payroll/extracts/{id}:** Retrieve a payroll extract by ID.
+- **GET /api/payroll/extracts/{employeeId}:** Get payroll extracts by employee ID.

 ### Technical Debt and Future Improvements